Common Name(s): Box elder, Manitoba maple, ash-leaved maple

 Comments: Sometimes called “Ash-leaved Maple” because of its non-typical leaves, (see below), Box Elder is technically considered a maple tree (Acer genus).
 Its lumber is softer, weaker, and lighter than almost all other species of maple, and Box Elder’s overall strength, as well as it’s strength-to-weight ratio are poor.

 Images: Drag the slider up/down to toggle between raw and finished wood.
 The second sample pictured below represents an unusually vibrant example of “flamed” box elder.
+A special thanks to Salem Barker for providing the sculpture photo of this wood species.

 Porosity: diffuse porous